stephenverderame/cpp_book/src/testing/doxygen.md

         * `MyClass::doFoo(int, int) const`
         * `MyClass::doIt(int)`

 Arguments and modifiers are required if there are overloads of the same function.
-Just like all `@` can be replaces with `\` and vice versa in commands, so too can we replace `::` with `#`.
+Furthermore, just like all `@` can be replaced with `\` and vice versa in commands, so too can we replace `::` with `#`.

 Doxygen also supports the `a` HTML tag for links as well (`<a href="https://en.wikipedia.org/wiki/Main_Page">Click Me</a>`).
 In comments, we can use `\sa` or `\see` to list any references, although this section isn't necessary.
 This section creates a separate paragraph in the output whereas just using automatic link generation does not.

 ## Other useful commands: